Wisconsin Bankruptcy Exemption Laws

 business, you can claim your vehicle is a tool of trade.

-Ohio Wage Garnishment Laws
+Wisconsin Wage Garnishment Laws

 Most states have a wage garnishment law.
 In some states, wage garnishment laws can be used in bankruptcy as an exemption to protect income that you had coming due, but not yet received, as of the day you filed, for work you had already done -- so called "earned but unpaid wages".